jhnoor/tarik-autocoder/CONTRIBUTION.md

 - Write clean, readable, and well-documented code.
 - Include comments where necessary to explain complex or non-obvious code.
 - Write unit tests for your changes, if applicable.

+## Web Application Guidelines

+When contributing to the web application project, please consider the following:

+- Ensure that your changes are compatible with the latest web standards and technologies.
+- Test your changes on multiple browsers and devices to ensure cross-browser compatibility.
+- Follow best practices for accessibility and usability.
+- Keep the user experience in mind when designing new features or making changes to existing ones.

 ## Pull Requests